Master of Social Work Programs

 Candidates entering with an appropriate bachelor’s degree from a recognized university will normally complete the program in two years of full-time study.
 Candidates entering with a BSW degree from a recognized university will be given advanced standing and will typically complete the program in one year of full-time study or two years of part-time study.

 MSW Curriculum Description

 Human services are among the fastest growing sectors of the Canadian economy.
 Along with the growth is an increasing diversification of the sector, with fields of practice rising up around specific areas of need.
 The country as a whole will need social workers to staff new, more specialized service agencies of the future.
 While the notion of generic social work has a role to play in this increasingly complex environment, it is clear that graduates will also require more specific skills if they are to thrive in the new human service sector.
 In other words, generic social work is a necessary, but no longer sufficient preparation for practice.
 The overall aim of the program is therefore to produce graduates who are ready to enter the field of their choice after first receiving a thorough grounding in the knowledge, values and skills common to all social workers.
-The specializations are built upon the expertise of core teaching faculty and have all been developed with the very active participation of partner agencies in each of the respective fields.
+The fields of study are built upon the expertise of core teaching faculty and have all been developed with the very active participation of partner agencies in each of the respective areas.